lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 ```

 ![](11-CFA_2ndOrder_files/figure-docx/unnamed-chunk-29-1.png)<!-- -->
 Again, among my first steps are also to write the code to export the results.
-The *tidySEM* package has useful functions to export the fit statistics, parameter extimates, and correlations among the latent variables (i.e., factors).
+The *tidySEM* package has useful functions to export the fit statistics, parameter estimates, and correlations among the latent variables (i.e., factors).

 ```r